-In our industry there is a saying that if you have a hammer mill, you have a business.
+In machinery manufacturing and milling industries there is a saying that if you have a hammer mill, you have a business.

 Milling is the process of breaking up or crushing material into smaller pieces to make it more palatable for human and animal consumption.
-Through the years Drotsky sold more than 60 000 hammer mills in Southern Africa and the advantage of this unconventional designed hammer mill is that the milled product comes out of the machine at a far higher rate than the old conventional designs.
+Through the years Drotsky has sold more than 60 000 hammer mills in Southern Africa, and the advantage of this unconventionally designed hammer mill is that the milled product comes out of the machine at a far higher rate than with the old designs for optimal efficiency.

 How does a Drotsky hammer mill work?

-A perforated metal screen covers the full circle of the milling chamber and this allows properly sized material to pass as finished product while the course material remains in the milling chamber for further grinding.
-The screen size determines the finished size of the product.
+A perforated metal screen covers the full circle of the milling chamber and allows for properly sized material to pass as finished product while the course material remains in the milling chamber for further grinding.
+The screen size you choose determines the size of the finished product.

 Advantages of a hammer mill

 These Drotsky machines are designed and built in Africa for African conditions.
-For a small investment a big return can be obtained in terms of monetary advantages if used as an income producing asset, or in the improvement in the quality of life if supplied to groups or communities to mill for food for their daily needs.
+For a small investment, a big return can be obtained in terms of monetary advantages if these machines are used as income producing assets, or in the improvement of quality if supplied to groups or communities who use milling machinery for their daily food needs.

 Low capital and Low running costs

 Hygienic milling conditions